Welcome to Norway!

 If you lose your job or become ill

 You may be entitled to sickness benefits from the Labour and Welfare Service (Nav) if you become ill.
-You may be entitled to unemployment benefit from Nav if you lose your job or are laid off.
+You may be entitled to unemployment benefit from Nav if you lose your job or you’re laid off.

 Join a trade union